-Roz Wade, Education and Outreach Officer for the Museum of Zoology, writes:
+Roz Wade, Interpretation and Learning Officer for the Museum of Zoology, writes:

 I was lucky enough to study Natural Sciences here at Cambridge, specializing in Zoology.
 Having the museum’s collections to learn from is the most amazing resource for a student.
 Being able to see the animals, explore how they are put together, getting the light-bulb moment of understanding of “ahhh that’s what that structure is”… I don’t think you can get that from a text book.
 Nothing beats looking in detail at the animals themselves.

 When I was in the third year of my degree I did a research project with Professor Jenny Clack, the Curator of Vertebrate Palaeontology here in the Museum.
 She showed me this fossil fish over 380 million years old, from the Middle Old Red Sandstone of Scotland, and I was hooked on palaeontology.
 But fossils of that age are not rare.
 In fact, fish fossils from the Middle Old Red Sandstone of Scotland are not particularly rare.
 What is special about this fossil is what is preserved.